 Your Safety Comes First!

-Having considered all of this, remember that winter is one of the most incredible seasons at the Lakeshore.
+Winter is one of the most incredible seasons here.
 You will likely see very few people, a lot of animal tracks, and will be able to enjoy a type of solitude unknown at other times of the year.
 Happy trekking!